coins-docs/xyz/docs/rest-api.md

 * The `signature` is **not case sensitive**.
 * `totalParams` is defined as the `query string` concatenated with the `request body`.
+* We recommend to use query string for GET request, request body for POST request.
+But for spot trading apis, we recommend to use query string.